 Deciding where to sleep will depend greatly on the cities and the activities you choose.
 If you’re going to do some day trips from Tokyo, Kyoto or every other big city, you probably don’t need to stay at the smaller city you’re visiting unless you have some activities you didn’t get to do.

 Generally, you’ll be staying a few days in a city and then move to the next one.
-I would say that usually you spend the night in at least 2 cities during your travel.
-And you can choose to stay at the same hotel or change to another one to enjoy different experiences like staying in a ryokan which is a Japanese traditional inn.
-Or maybe even try a capsule hotel which is made of small individuals capsules (as you can see in the picture above).
+I would say that usually, you will spend the night in at least 2 cities during your travel.
+You can choose to stay at the same hotel or change to another one to enjoy different experiences like staying in a ryokan which is a Japanese traditional inn.
+Or maybe even try a capsule hotel, which is made of small individual capsules (as you can see in the picture above).

-Anyway, the choice of where to spend the night in Japan is huge and you can book it far in advance online.
-There are lots of websites where you can search for hotels in Japan, but I would recommend using Booking.com or Kayak.com because they have a huge choice available for all kind of budgets.
+Anyway, the choice of where to spend the night in Japan is huge, and you can book it far in advance online.

 Decide Where to Eat and Make a List

-Food is an important step of your travel to Japan.
-As you already know, the food in Japan is quite different from the one mainly in western countries.
+Food is an important step in your travel to Japan.
+As you already know, the food in Japan is quite different from the one in Western countries.
 Therefore, you should try to taste all you can while in Japan.
-We’ve all tasted sushi in your lives, but did you know that sushi isn’t the most famous food in Japan?
+We’ve all tasted sushi in our lives, but did you know that sushi isn’t the most famous food in Japan?

-Actually, there’s lots of different food types in Japan that you should definitely taste like Miso soup, ramen, soba noodles or yakitori (small cuts of grilled chicken), for instance.
+There are lots of different food types in Japan that you should taste like Miso soup, ramen, soba noodles, or yakitori (small cuts of grilled chicken), for instance.